galaxyproject/tools-iuc/tools/ncbi_entrez_eutils/README.rst

 request that the Galaxy tool can easily service, so we've included it in the disclaimer on every tool quite prominently.

-Failure to comply with NCBI's policies may result in an block until you/the user contacts NCBI and registers the tool ID and their email.
+Failure to comply with NCBI's policies may result in an block.

 Note that these are *IP* level blocks so the Galaxy tools uses a concatenation of the administrator's emails, and the user email, in